magicalyak/spring-petclinic/readme.md

 ## Building a Container

-There is no `Dockerfile` in this project.
-You can build a container image (if you have a docker daemon) using the Spring Boot build plugin:
+There is a `Dockerfile` in this project but it is easier to build a container image (if you have a docker daemon) using the Spring Boot build plugin:

 ```
 ./mvnw spring-boot:build-image
 ```

-## In case you find a bug/suggested improvement for Spring Petclinic
-Our issue tracker is available [here](https://github.com/spring-projects/spring-petclinic/issues)

 ## Database configuration